Spaces of television - Production, site and style

 This research project is funded by the Arts & Humanities Research Council (AHRC), and runs from July 2010 to March 2015.
 It concerns television fiction produced in the UK from 1955-94.
 It analyses how spaces of production (in TV studios and on location) conditioned the form and visual style of programmes, and how fictional spaces represented on screen used the opportunities and constraints of studio and exterior space, film and video technologies, and liveness and recording.
 So, for example, we investigate how BBC studios in London and the regions were used, filmed TV production in sound-stages, and the location shooting of TV drama series and serials.
 Genres of programme studied include the police and adventure series, science fiction, soap opera and period costume drama.

 The Principal Investigator leading the project as a whole is Professor Jonathan Bignell (University of Reading) with Co-Investigators Professor James Chapman (University of Leicester) and Professor Stephen Lacey (University of South Wales).
-Two Postdoctoral Research Assistants have been based at the University of Reading, Leah Panos and Billy Smart.
+Three Postdoctoral Research Assistants have been based at the University of Reading, Leah Panos, Lucy Fife Donaldson and Billy Smart.
 Two students have written PhD theses as part of the project; Victoria Byard at Leicester and Ben Lamb at South Wales.